na-na-hi/renget/archive/nikg-advice-voice_lines.md

 Good bunny, my bunny.

 >Gift Received
+1. Huh?
+A gift?
+For me?
+2. I'll give you a present next time in return.
+I promise.
+3. Thanks a lot!

+>Affection Lvl Up
+3.
+1.
+2.

+## Alice (Sweet Home)
+>Blabla Status
+Good bunny, my bunny.

+>Gift Received
 1. A gift from Rabbity... i'll cherish it forever!
-2. Is this a souveneir from the ark?
+2. Is this a souvenir from the ark?
 Thank you!
 3. I wanna give you a gift too!
 What do you want?

 >Affection Lvl Up